 - Received Susan Vaughan Foundation, Toyota Tapestry Foundation, and The Joseph and Mary Cacioppo Foundation grants to fund habitat improvements and purchase of equipment including nature surveillance cameras and computer microscopes

 - Site is an Affiliated Garden of Urban Harvest, a non-profit Houston organization dedicated to strengthening communities through gardening.
 Students plant vegetable and flower seeds, harvest vegetables, and add to the native restoration seasonally.
-Students sell some plants at school events and at Eastside Farmers Market (Urban Harvest).

 - Students observe, measure, and document plant growth and research plant information.
 The gardening skills are incorporated into the students' math, science, language arts, and art curriculum.